Blosc/caterva-scipy21/caterva_workshop.md

 ### Buffer and array protocol

 Despite not providing a specific data type, Caterva supports both the buffer and array protocol.
-To use them, it interprets the elements of the array as byte strings.
+Lets see how it works!

 ```{code-cell} ipython3
 ---